-The Hand Painted Frame provides images with one or more areas of various shape.
+The Hand Painted Frame provides images with one or more areas of various shapes.
 A photo fragment can be placed in these transparent areas to make a framed photo.

-These frames were made by professional artists exclusively for using in AKVIS ArtSuite.
+These frames were made by professional artists exclusively for use in AKVIS ArtSuite.

 Also, they can be used with AKVIS Frames (free software).

 Attention!
 The Hand Painted Frame is only available in ArtSuite Standalone.

 The default frame pack comes with the program.
 Also, you can download the free set of frames or purchase frame packs with different themes (wedding frame pack, frames with a travel theme, etc.).
 Each frame pack is a zip file.
 Do not open the file yourself.
 Copy it to a folder.
 It will only work in ArtSuite/Frames.

 In addition, you can create and use your own frames.

 Working with a Hand Painted Frame is a little different than with other frames and effects in the program.
 You can work with multiple images.
 There are frame templates in which you can insert two or more images, without cropping or another time-consuming editing.